-Payment Term And Description Amounts The Amount You Pay Network Out-of-Pocket Limit The maximum you pay per year for the Annual Deductible, Copayments or Coinsurance.
-Once you reach the Out-of-Pocket Limit, Benefits are payable at 100% of Allowed Amounts during the rest of that year. \$1,500 per Covered Person, not to exceed \$3,000 for all Covered Persons in a family.
+Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network Out-of-Pocket Limit The maximum you pay per year for the Annual Deductible, Copayments or Coinsurance.
+Once you reach the Out-of-Pocket Limit, Benefits are payable at 100% of Allowed Amounts during the rest of that year.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.
+The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: • Any charges for non-Covered Health Care Services. • The amount you are required to pay if you do not obtain prior authorization as required. • Charges that exceed Allowed Amounts or the Recognized Amount when applicable. • Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit.
+Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Out-of-Pocket Limit.
+For single coverage, the Out-of-Pocket Limit is \$1,650.
+If more than one person in a family is covered under the Plan, the single coverage Out-of-Pocket Limit stated above does not apply.
+For family coverage, the family Out-of-Pocket Limit is \$3,300.
 The Out-of-Pocket Limit includes the Annual Deductible.
-The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: Any charges for non-Covered Health Care Services.
-The amount you are required to pay if you do not obtain prior authorization as required.
-Charges that exceed Allowed Amounts or the Recognized Amount when applicable.
-Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Out-of-Pocket Limit.
+For single coverage, the Out-of-Pocket Limit is \$3,300.
+If more than one person in a family is covered under the Plan, the single coverage Out-of-Pocket Limit stated above does not apply.
+For family coverage, the family Out-of-Pocket Limit is \$6,600 The Out-of-Pocket Limit includes the Annual Deductible.

-Payment Term And Description Amounts The Amount You Pay Network
+Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network